ComputhinkSG/Python_CT08_Student_Template_2026/Lesson Exercises/CT08_11/lesson11_guide.md

 *Ask your Code Mentor to explain to you!*

-## Caesar Encryption Task 2: Encrypt/ Decrypt a single sentence
+## Task 2: Encrypt/ Decrypt a single sentence

 ### Encrypts or decrypts a full sentence by shifting each character.